 Open the full Ask Rio Times →

 For a newcomer, the subte is the cheapest and often the fastest way around the centre.
-It opened in 1913, which makes it charming and useful, but also means large parts of it are permanently under repair.
+It opened in 1913, which makes it charming and useful.
+It also means large parts of it are permanently under repair.

 The best way to think about it is as a system in constant restoration rather than a finished machine.
-According to a detailed network guide updated this year, several stations are being worked on at once.
+A detailed network guide updated this year shows that several stations are being worked on at once.

 What is changing on the Buenos Aires subte in 2026

 The most immediate change is a closure worth knowing.
-Tribunales station, right by the famous Teatro Colón opera house, is shut for a full renovation through the year, so travellers to the theatre should get off nearby and walk a few minutes.
+Tribunales station, right by the famous Teatro Colón opera house, is shut for a full renovation through the year.
+Travellers to the theatre should get off nearby and walk a few minutes.

 There is good news too.
-Piedras station, on the historic Line A, reopened in June after its own refurbishment, restoring a stop on one of the city’s oldest and most useful routes.
+Piedras station, on the historic Line A, reopened in June after its own refurbishment.
+That restores a stop on one of the city’s oldest and most useful routes.

 The unglamorous work matters most for daily life.
-A tender is running to renovate dozens of escalators and lifts across five lines, the kind of upgrade that decides whether a station is easy or exhausting to use.
+A tender is running to renovate dozens of escalators and lifts across five lines.
+That kind of upgrade decides whether a station is easy or exhausting to use.

 The long-awaited new line

-The headline for the future is Line F. The city legislature approved the borrowing to fund it in 2026, and the transport agency is preparing the tenders, with construction officially planned to begin this year.
+The headline for the future is Line F. The city legislature approved the borrowing to fund it in 2026, and the transport agency is preparing the tenders.
+Construction is officially planned to begin this year.

 For residents, the practical takeaway is to plan around the works.
 Use the reloadable SUBE card, register it with your passport to unlock the cheaper fare, and check which central stations are open before heading out.

 Knowing the lines by character helps too.
-Line A is the historic one, running under the old downtown, while Line D is the fastest and links the centre to the leafy northern barrios where many foreign residents settle.
+Line A is the historic one, running under the old downtown.
+Line D is the fastest, linking the centre to the leafy northern barrios where many foreign residents settle.

 That gap is exactly what the renovations aim to narrow.
 Between the heritage restorations, the escalator overhaul and the new line, the city is betting that a slow, steady rebuild will finally modernise a much-loved but ageing system.